Lovingston High School

-Lovingston High School is a historical school located at Lovingston, Nelson County, Virginia.
+Lovingston High School is a historic school located in Lovingston, Nelson County, Virginia.
 It is a one-story Colonial Revival-style building that opened in 1931 and originally served grades one through eleven.
 It consists of a one-and-one-half-story main block with one-story wings.
 Behind the main block is the central auditorium with a stage and seven flanking classrooms.
-Later additions to the rear include four additional classrooms, built about 1945, and a kitchen, built 1951.
+Later additions to the rear include four additional classrooms, built about 1945, and a kitchen, built in 1951.

 It was listed on the National Register of Historic Places in 2003.